Search by artist

 oil on canvas 64.4 x 63.1 cm, signed l.r. and painted ca. 1910-1911

-This painting is for sale.
+This painting was previously for sale.

 Provenance: Whitford Fine Art, Londen, ca. 1985-1988; part. bezit Nederland.